s2l1/Headless-Samourai-Dojo/README.md

 $ java -jar /path/to/whirlpool-client-cli-0.8.0-run.jar --init

 You'll follow the prompts.
 Pair your wallet.
-Which I just sent the pairing code via email to myself.
-And the pasted that when prompted.
+Which I just sent the pairing code via email to myself and then pasted that when prompted.

 It should restart.
 The second time you use the following command.